xamarin/docs-archive/Recipes/ios/general/storyboard/storyboard_a_tableview/README.md

 In the second section, set the number of Rows to 1 and grab the bottom resize handle to make it taller.
-Select the cell in the <span class="UIItem">Properties pad</span> and set:
+Select the cell in the **Properties pad** and set:

 -  Identifier:  *to a unique value in the Property Pad(eg. “save”)* .